splunk/Splunk_Cloud_Addon_for_OCI/README.md

         [settings]
         splunkdConnectionTimeout = 600
         ```
-- OCI API Key Issues:
-    - 8.0.x must use a OCI API Key stored on the Heavy Forwarder's Local File System
-    - 8.2.2 and up must use a OCI API Key stored on the Heavy Forwarder's Local File System
-    - If there is an issue with the OCI API key uploaded via the Web UI, have them validate that its a valid RSA key
-        - Instructions for creating the key are located here - [https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm)
-        - If there is a valid API Key getting `Splitted: 1` in your Splunk logs
-            - CLRF - windows line feed – plugin can’t parse
-- Ensure you have the current version of the OCI Splunk Logging plugin.
-The current version is available [here](https://objectstorage.us-phoenix-1.oraclecloud.com/n/pcainkar/b/Public_Files/o/oci_logging_addon%2Flatest.html)
 - Check your Splunk python3 version `$SPLUNK_HOME/bin/python3 --version` is python 3.7.11 or below
 -  'Search and Reporting" and search for the following `index=_internal error oci`
     - Authentication Error will appear here